Use managed identities for Azure Load Testing

 2. On the left pane, select Identity.

-4. Switch the Status to On, and then select Save.
+3. In the System assigned tab, switch Status to On, and then select Save.

 Screenshot that shows how to assign a system-assigned managed identity for Azure Load Testing in the Azure portal.

-6. After assigning the managed identity finishes, the page will show the Object ID of the managed identity, and let you assign permissions to it.
+5. After this operation completes, the page shows the Object ID of the managed identity, and lets you assign permissions to it.

 Screenshot that shows the system-assigned managed identity information for a load testing resource in the Azure portal.